Measurement of single charged pion production in charged-current $\nu_\mu$-Ar interactions with the MicroBooNE detector: Introduction

 Argon measurements have previously been made using the 0.24-ton active-mass \ac{ArgoNeuT} detector at \ac{Fermilab} \cite{Acciarri:2018ahy} using $1.25 \times 10^{20}$ \acf{POT} in the higher-mean-energy \acl{NuMI} beam \cite{Adamson:2015dkw}.
 That experiment measured \ccpi interactions for beams in neutrino and antineutrino mode separately, collecting 115 $\nu_\mu$ and 158 $\bar{\nu}_\mu$ events after background subtraction.
 This MicroBooNE analysis has selected 6816 events after background subtraction, offering a substantial increase in statistics.

 At the vertex level, neutrino-nucleus scattering can lead to charged pion production through several interaction mechanisms, depending on the energy transferred to the nucleus.
 At lower energy transfers, \ac{COH} can occur, where a neutrino interacts with the entire nucleus, leaving it in its ground state while producing a pion.
 In the few-GeV neutrino energy range, the dominant mode of pion production is through the excitation of a nucleon \ac{RES}, primarily the $\Delta(1232)$, which decays into a nucleon and a pion.
 At higher neutrino energies, \ac{SIS} and \ac{DIS} become the prevailing neutrino interaction mechanisms.
 In \ac{DIS} pions are produced as part of the hadronization process following significant momentum transfer to a quark in the struck nucleon. \Ac{SIS} is the transition region between resonance production and \ac{DIS}.
-However, these frequently produce multi-pion final states that are not part of the signal for this analysis.
+These inelastic interactions tend to produce multi-hadron, often multi-pion, final states.
+Events with more than one charged pion outside the nucleus are not part of the signal definition.
 Additionally, \ac{FSI} can add or remove pions from the set of observed particles for non-coherent interactions.
 This also allows for pion production in events where the primary interaction does not produce pions, including \ac{QE} scattering and \ac{MEC} interactions.
+These also count as signal events when they have exactly one charged pion exiting the nucleus, regardless of the initial number of pions produced in the neutrino interaction.